onlyverysmall/readme/README.md

 # Hello!
-I'm Sarah, an engineering manager at [Creative Market](https://creativemarket.com/).
+I'm Sarah, an engineering manager at [Brave Care](https://bravecare.com/).
 This document is intended to give you an idea of what it's like to work with me.
 But take it with a grain of salt, because I wrote it, and I've never actually worked with me.
 If you think it's full of lies, let me know!

 ## Things that are important to me
 * I want you to own your work, and get it done.
 Ask questions if you need to, find ways to unblock yourself, make a decision.
 We operate as a team, but owning our work allows us to raise the bar for each other.